devzendo/devzendo.github.io/_pages/parachute.md

 {% include base_path %}

 This is one of my projects that isn't quite ready to be released yet.
-But hey, it's open source!
-It's out there!
-I'm building it, so.... come!

-It's one of those long-term aspirational things; something of a historical reconstruction, inspired by one of my favourite lyrics:
+It's quite a long-term project; something of a historical reconstruction, inspired by one of my favourite lyrics:

 "Let's rebuild the past, 'cos the future won't last." -- "The Hot Revivalist" by The High Llamas.

 ... and also by the works of genius that were the Inmos Transputer, occam and CSP.
 I'm also inspired in this project by the genius of Charles 'Chuck' H. Moore, and the Forth language he invented.
-Similarly by Professor Niklaus Wirth's Project Oberon, and his paper "A Plea for Lean Software".
+Also by Professor Niklaus Wirth's Project Oberon, and his paper "A Plea for Lean Software".

-# Origin - Phase 1, The Keele Years
+# Versions 1 and 2, Keele University

 The origin of this project was around December 1995 to March 1996.